Bess Myerson

-Bess Myerson (July 16, 1924 – December 14, 2014) was an American politician, model and television actress who in 1945 became the first Miss America who was also Jewish.
+Bess Myerson (July 16, 1924 – December 14, 2014) was an American politician, model, and television actress who in 1945 became the first Miss America who was Jewish.
 Her achievement, in the aftermath of the Holocaust, was seen as an affirmation of the Jewish place in American life.
-She was a heroine to parts of the Jewish community, where "she was the most famous pretty girl since Queen Esther."
+She was a heroine to parts of the Jewish community, where "she was the most famous pretty girl since Queen Esther".

 Myerson made frequent television appearances during the 1950s and 1960s.
 She was a commissioner in the New York City government, served on presidential commissions from the 1960s through the 1980s, and ran unsuccessfully for the U.S. Senate.
 Her career in public service ended in the late 1980s when she was indicted on bribery and conspiracy charges.
 She was acquitted after a highly publicized trial.

 Biography

-Myerson was born in The Bronx, New York to Louis Myerson and Bella (née Podell), who were Jewish immigrants from Russia.
-Myerson's father worked as a housepainter, handyman, and carpenter.
+Myerson was born in the Bronx, New York, to Louis Myerson and Bella (née Podell), who were Jewish immigrants from Russia.
+Myerson's father worked as a housepainter, handyman and carpenter.
 After Myerson's birth, the family moved from the South Bronx to Shalom Aleichem Houses, a cooperative apartment complex in the northern Bronx.
-She had three siblings: a younger sister, Helen; an elder sister, Sylvia; and a brother, Joseph, who died at the age of three before Myerson was born.
+She had three siblings: a younger sister, Helen; an elder sister, Sylvia; and a brother, Joseph, who died at age 3, before Myerson was born.

-Her upbringing emphasized the importance of scholarship, not physical beauty.
-In addition to tradesmen, her neighbors included poets, writers, and artists.
-Myerson reached her adult height when she was 12 and towered over other children, something she said made her feel "awkward and gawky" during her preadolescence.
-Myerson recalled one of her worst childhood memories was playing the Popeye character Olive Oyl in an elementary school play.
+Bess's upbringing emphasized the importance of scholarship over physical beauty.
+In addition to tradesmen, her neighbors included poets, writers and artists.
+Myerson reached her adult height when she was 12, and she towered over other children, something that she said made her feel "awkward and gawky" during her preadolescence.
+Myerson recalled one of her worst childhood memories was playing the tall and thin Popeye cartoon character Olive Oyl in an elementary school play.

-Myerson began studying piano when she was nine years old and was in the second class of New York's High School of Music and Art in 1937, graduating in 1941.
-She went on to Hunter College, graduating with honors in 1945 with a Bachelor of Arts degree in music.
-To support herself and her family while in college she gave piano lessons for fifty cents an hour, and worked as a music counselor at a girl's summer camp in Vermont.
+Myerson began studying piano when she was 9 years old and was in the second class of New York's High School of Music and Art in 1937, graduating in 1941.
+She went to Hunter College, graduating with honors in 1945 with a Bachelor of Arts degree in music.
+To support herself and her family while in college, she gave piano lessons for fifty cents an hour, and worked as a music counselor at a girl's summer camp in Vermont.